42BV/ai-hackathon/README.md

 ### Use-cases to try out

 Below are examples of use-cases.
-Some of these examples have been implemeted in the [examples](src%2Fmain%2Fjava%2Fnl%2F_42%2Fspringai%2Fhackathon%2Fchatbot%2Fexamples) already!
+Some of these examples have been implemented in the [examples](src%2Fmain%2Fjava%2Fnl%2F_42%2Fspringai%2Fhackathon%2Fchatbot%2Fexamples) already!

 - Function-calls:
   - Data correction (ex. grammar and spelling) using function calling
   - Classification or summarization of data (ex. for reviews, publications) using function calling
   - Natural language querying (text-to-sql) to get aggregations etc. using function calling
 - Vector stores:
   - Semantic searching and answering questions about publications using a vector store

+### Data sets

+The following datasets already exist:

+- Publications: AI generated publication dataset.
+Used for vector store example
+  - This dataset is loaded into your local database, and is already fully embedded in the Elasticsearch vector store
+  - Database table: `publication`
+  - Index: `ai-hackathon-publication`
+- Users and reviews: AI generated reviews combined with user data.
+Used for function calling example
+  - This dataset is loaded into your local database automatically.
+It is not embedded in Elasticsearch
+  - Database tables: `app_user` and `user_review`
+- Users and tickets: AI generated service desk tickets.
+Part of the `lab` assignment
+  - This dataset is loaded into your local database, and is already fully embedded in the Elasticsearch vector store
+  - Cool part about this dataset: New tickets created by the AI will also be embedded automatically.
+So others will be able to see your tickets!
+  - Database tables: `app_user` and `ticket`
+  - Index: `ai-hackathon-ticket`
+- Bee movie: bzzzt...
+  - This dataset is only loaded directly into the vector store
+  - Index: `ai-hackathon-beemovie`
+- Great gatsby
+  - This dataset is only loaded directly into the vector store
+  - Index: `ai-hackathon-great-gatsby`
+- Frankenstein
+  - This dataset is only loaded directly into the vector store
+  - Index: `ai-hackathon-frankenstein`

+You can view this test data using the 'Connecting to Elasticsearch through separate client' and 'Connecting to PostgresQL through separate client' below.

 ## Elasticsearch

-Elasticsearch is the place where our vector stores are.
-For this hackathon, these vector stores were built ahead of time.
+Elasticsearch is our vector store for this hackathon.
+These vector stores were built ahead of time.

 This is done since creating embeddings can be time-consuming and expensive depending on the amount of data.